themishmash/one-good-street-backend/README.md

 * Morgan - HTTP request logger middleware
 * Nodemailer - to facilitate the sending of emails
 * Nodemon - to automate server restarts
-* Jest & Supertest - for back end testing
+* Jest & Supertest - for backend testing

-* Cypress - for front end test
+* Cypress - for frontend testing
 * Depcheck - to ensure that unused packages & libraries were identified
 * Axios - to return promises after an HTTP request
 * Google-map-react - for the purpose of creating the Home page heat map